vinodh06/OrientationManager/README.md

 # OrientationManager

-The OrientationManager library provides a convenient solution for handling device orientation changes in SwiftUI projects.
-It includes a class `OrientationManager` and a property wrapper `Orientation` that encapsulate the necessary functionality.
-This library simplifies the process of adapting the user interface based on the device orientation, making it easier for developers to create responsive and adaptive SwiftUI views.
+The OrientationManager library simplifies the handling of device orientation changes in SwiftUI projects.
+It offers a class `OrientationManager` and a property wrapper `Orientation` to streamline the process.
+With this library, developers can easily create responsive and adaptive SwiftUI views that adjust according to the device orientation.

 ## Features

-- Get the current device orientation on device rotation and design the SwiftUI view accordingly.
+- Retrieve the current device orientation on device rotation and design the SwiftUI view accordingly.
-- Subscribe to device orientation change notifications to receive updates when the orientation changes.
+- Subscribe to device orientation change notifications to receive updates whenever the orientation changes.
 - Unsubscribe from device orientation change notifications to stop receiving updates.
-- Apply the `OrientationModifier` view modifier to effortlessly integrate orientation changes into SwiftUI views.
+- Apply the `OrientationModifier` view modifier for seamless integration of orientation changes into SwiftUI views.

 ## Requirements